Understanding Flybarless RC Helicopters:

 As the name suggests, flybarless (FBL) does away with the flybar and with the help of electronic stabilization systems, "virtually" replaces the flybar (why they are also called “virtual” or "electronic flybars").

 Once again we owe this to the scale boys and girls since they were really the ones to first experiment with electronic stabilization systems on their no flybar birds.
-I remember reading several articles a number of years back when solid state heading lock gyros were first coming on the market – the Futaba GY240 to be exact.
+I remember reading several articles a couple decades back when solid state heading lock gyros were first coming on the market – the Futaba GY240 to be exact.

 More and more scale fliers using scale flybarless heads were now putting not only a tail gyro in their birds to detect and correct for unwanted yaw movement; but they were also installing two more gyros mounted vertically to pick up the pitching and rolling movement of the heli (the head gyros).

 The aileron (cyclic roll) servo was plugged into the gyro that detected roll, and the elevator servo (cyclic pitch) was plugged into gyro that detected pitch.
-Now when the heli would pitch forward for example the gyro that detected pitching movement would send a command to the elevator (cyclic pitch) servo to have it tilt the swash backwards to automatically bring the bird back into level flight.
+Now when the heli would pitch forward for example the gyro that detected pitching movement would detect that movement and then send a command to the elevator (cyclic pitch) servo to have it tilt the swash backwards to automatically bring the bird back into level flight.

 3 Axis Flybarless Sensor Unit3-Axis Flybarless System Sensors